Policy Breakdown

 Severity: HIGH

-- Inbound shipping requirements: Stricter labeling and packaging standards for WFS inbound.
-Non-compliant shipments now incur prep fees instead of being accepted and relabeled
+- Inbound shipping requirements: WFS enforces labeling and packaging standards for inbound shipments.
+Non-compliant shipments can incur prep fees rather than being accepted and relabeled

 5. Category-Specific Changes: Grocery and Electronics